jonnycarling/training/README.md

 ### This is practice code and dummy data for basic R training purposes.

-The aim of this repository is to help existing psychologists that are trained in SPSS to learn how to replicate those basic skills, but on R Studio.
+**Mission:** To help existing psychologists who are trained in SPSS to learn how to replicate those basic skills, but in R and via R Studio.

-The objective is to guide you, step-by-step, through two examples of basic analyses that you might encounter from typical psychological intervention data and that you may have already conducted using SPSS.

-The first is a two-sample student's t-test using numerical data and the second is a chi-square test of association using categorical data.

-The aim is to illustrate, using two worked examples, how R Studio operates and introduce you to the process of writing and running analytical code.
+**Aim:** To illustrate, using two worked examples, how R Studio operates and introduce you to the process of writing and running analytical code.
 It is **not** intended to be a comprehensive introduction to statistics on R. (Clearly, you would do more than is covered here if you were doing a real analysis.)

+**Objective:** To guide the reader, step-by-step, through two examples of basic statistical analyses that a typical psychologist would likely have encountered and may have conducted before using SPSS: (1) a two-sample student's t-test using numerical data and (2) a chi-square test of association using categorical data.

-> Just remember, the beauty of R is that you can tailor your analyses in a million different ways.
+> **Remember:** The beauty of R is that you can tailor your analyses in a million different ways.
 Don't presume these examples even scratch the surface of what R can do!
 And don't be scared to try some coding of your own - you can always press CTRL+Z to undo your edits :)

 ### STEP 1: Downloading and installing the neccessary stuff
 Here's where you want to go to get the software.
 **R**: https://cran.ma.imperial.ac.uk/
 **R Studio**: https://rstudio.com

-Create a folder somewhere easy to find on your computer.
+Create a folder somewhere easy to find on your computer's hard drive.
 My recommendation is to create a folder in **My Documents/R** and then a subfolder called /Training
 Download the data from this repository (https://github.com/ianaelliott/training) and move it into that folder.

 ### STEP 2: Understanding a few basic "need-to-knows"